fbpx

 Sunflowers don’t survive colder temperatures, so when you get the seeds, make sure you plant sunflowers after the last frost of the spring.
 And since you can’t really know exactly when the last frost is, planting them mid-spring is the best way to avoid that issue.

-Before you plant the seeds, it’s a good idea to prepare the well drained soil.
-You can use store-bought fertilizer or compost on the soil with organic matter consistently for a few weeks before planting seeds.
-If you do this, then you won’t have to worry about adding fertilizer to the flowers after they’ve sprouted.
+Before you plant the seeds, preparing the soil is a good idea.
+You can consistently use store-bought fertilizer or compost on the soil with organic matter for a few weeks before planting seeds.
+If you do this, you won’t have to worry about adding fertilizer to the flowers after sprouting.

 You should plant them in mid-spring and make sure to plant more than one sunflower seed in each spot (usually two to four).
 They also like sunny spots (hence the name sunflower), so plan accordingly.
 They won’t do nearly as well if planted in the shade.

 These sunflowers need a lot of water to thrive, especially since they should be planted in direct sunlight.
 But don’t drench them in water.
 Try to water them until the soil is nice and moist, but don’t waterlog the soil.
 Waterlogged soil occurs when there is enough water to fully saturate the dirt, making it look more like a small pond than a damp spot.
-Sunflowers like Teddy Bear are drought-tolerant, but won’t bloom at their best if they don’t have enough water.
-As such while they can grow in full sun, it is important to not overheat or dry them out.
+Sunflowers like Teddy Bear are drought-tolerant but won’t bloom at their best if they don’t have enough water.

 These flowers grow fairly quickly as well.
-They usually flower within eight weeks, and they sprout (germinate) at seven to fourteen days (and usually within a couple days).
+They usually flower within eight weeks and sprout (germinate) at seven to fourteen days (usually within a couple of days).
 In order to keep them happy, water them every week.

 They usually don’t need fertilizer, so if they look like they’re growing healthy, then you don’t have to add anything extra to keep them going.